pxmstudio/pxm-site-script-template/readme.md

+# PXM Code Template
-# This is a template designed by PixelMakers to make code development easier in Webflow
+This is a template developed by PixelMakers to make TS development easier with Webflow.